Former postdoctoral researchers

 Brandon Bassett (2013)

 Brandon received his Bachelor’s degree in Biology from George Mason University.
 He joined the lab through the Center of Veterinary Health Sciences Summer Research Training Program and studied the effects of hydrogen sulfide on gene expression patterns in sulfidic and non-sulfidic populations of P. mexicana.
 He is now a practicing veterinarian.
+Brandon is currently a Staff Veterinarian at Pet Paradise Winter Garden.

 Tony Balda (2012-2013)

 Tony was a Biological Sciences major at Oklahoma State University and worked in our lab as an undergraduate researcher.
 His interests included evolutionary ecology and molecular genetics.
 He contributed to our studies of elemental variation across P. mexicana populations living in different environments.
+Tony went on to study medicine at the University of North Texas Health Science Center at Fort Worth.

 Jennifer Gaither (2012-2013)